-- 3. Establish place-based watershed education in local schools. - A. Visit each school at least once/year for water-focused lesson and activity.
-Education activities are listed at vlawmo.org/students (PI 3-3-2). - B. VLAWMO will strive for having 3 classrooms utilize local watershed maps, lake fact sheets, or basic talking points independently of VLAWMO in support of their planned curriculum activities, such as Race to Reduce. - 4.
-Schools have established and maintained stormwater BMP's while embracing their educational value. - A. VLAWMO will provide at least one BMP maintenance event annually within the WMO, either in school hours or during after hours care.
-(PI 3-2-2) One school each year will schedule and complete raingarden maintenance with or without VLAWMO staff present. - B. Local teachers, school staff, or parent volunteers will use and understand the tools and resources that VLAWMO provides to schools to help them partake in maintenance independently.
+- 3. Establish place-based watershed education that applies to multiple age demographics. - A. Adults contacting VLAWMO, attending a workshop, or seeking a cost-share program stating that they read a our school brochure (designed by VLAWMO) from their child's school program will be the measure of this effort.
+This displays that the message is coming through the schools into action.
+A minimum of 3 survey responses annually. - B. Reach 10% of the school age population per year through programs (PI 3-3-2). - C. With customized guidance, at least 3 classrooms will utilize a school raingarden to support their planned curriculum activities, such as Race to Reduce. - 4.
+Schools have established and maintained stormwater BMP's, embracing their educational value. - A. VLAWMO will provide at least one BMP maintenance event annually within the WMO, either in school hours or during after hours care.
+(PI 3-2-2) One school each year will schedule and complete raingarden maintenance in conjunction with a VLAWMO on-site visit. - B. Local teachers will express use and understanding of tools and resources that VLAWMO provides to schools to help them partake in maintenance independently.
 One school each year will schedule and complete raingarden maintenance independently.

-Desired Result: #2, 5 Target audience: Schools, Public: families Outreach tool(s): Curriculum, surveys, print materials, fieldwork Priority issue: #3 Sub-watershed: all
+Desired Result: #2, 5 Target audience: Schools, Public: families Tbilisi education category: awareness, knowledge, attitudes Outreach tool(s): Curriculum, surveys, print materials, fieldwork

+Priority issue: #3 Sub-watershed: all